JJ-VP/iplLoader/README.md

 I'm sure someone that actually knows lua could make this 10x better and 10x more efficiently but I wanted to learn and I wanted an IPL loader, so here we are.<br>

--bugs:<br>
+Bugs:<br>
-	Casino - Loading is weird<br>
+- Casino - Loading is weird<br>
-	Casino - Sometime you get stuck on nothing and need to noclip to unstuck urself.<br>
+- Casino - Sometime you get stuck on nothing and need to noclip to unstuck urself.<br>

 0.1<br>
 - Initial release<br>